-Media representation plays a critical role in how candidates of color and women are perceived by voters.
-Headlines, photos, social media previews, and article content can be used to spread racist and sexist ideas and encourage or legitimize disinformation.
-Online attacks and disinformation work to undermine women and people of color in politics.
+Media representation plays a critical role in how people of color and women are perceived by the public.
+Headlines, photos, social media previews, and content of articles can be used directly, or taken out of context, to spread racist and sexist ideas, encourage or legitimize disinformation, and fuel conspiracy theories that sow distrust, undermine our democracy, disintegrate our sense of shared reality, and spark violence.